 Peju and I have been on different projects.
 We worked in the same office but did not have five minutes to say hello.
 We caught up sometimes during lunch hour and weekends when we were not working.

 Incredible but true we were working weekends.
-We had no life but refused to complain, after all, that was what we signed for on our contract of employer letter.
+We had no life but refused to complain, after all, that was what we signed for on our contract of employment letter.
 It was stated,”to work some weekends if need be,” only we were working all weekends for the past six weeks.

 Our accounts with Chief Idowu and Ideal Oil and Gas Limited had grown by leaps and bounds.
 We were adding new accounts consistently from networking with the clients and suppliers used by his business.
 With the help of Phillip Idowu, Chief’s son and the links he offered my portfolio grew geometric exponentially.